-Upon the closing of this offering, all outstanding shares of our convertible preferred stock will automatically convert into shares of our common stock assuming the sale of shares in this offering at the assumed public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus.
-The pro forma net income (loss) per share attributable to common stockholders, basic and diluted for the year ended December 31, 2020 were computed using the weighted average shares of common stock outstanding, basic and diluted including the pro forma effect of the conversion of all outstanding shares of convertible preferred stock into shares of common stock, as if such conversion had occurred at the beginning of the period, or their issuance dates if later.
+Upon the closing of this offering, all outstanding shares of our convertible preferred stock will convert into shares of our common stock assuming the sale of shares in this offering at the assumed public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus.
+The pro forma net income (loss) per share attributable to common stockholders, basic and diluted for the year ended December 31, 2020 was computed using the weighted average shares of common stock outstanding, basic and diluted including the pro forma effect of (i) the impact of the cash exercise of 225,945 warrants to purchase Series H Preferred Stock and the conversion of such shares into 225,945 shares of common stock and (ii) the conversion of all outstanding shares of our convertible preferred stock into 14,850,993 shares of common stock, as if such conversion had occurred at the beginning of the period, or the issuance dates if later, for an aggregate total of 15,076,938 shares of common stock.
 Pro forma net income (loss) per share does not include the shares expected to be sold in this offering.